 Chairman Manning, Vice Chair Reynolds, Ranking Member Hicks-Hudson, and members of the Senate Judiciary Committee:

-As Senate Bill 37’s sponsors pointed out last week, Ohio’s current driver’s license suspension penalties set many of our neighbors up to fail because such penalties quickly become insurmountable to people who need to get to work, to their doctor, and to pick their children up from school.
-We live in an Ohio where 82% of us drive to work and only 1.4% rely on public transit1.
-The time for the changes contained in Senate Bill 37 is now, and I encourage you to support it.
+As Senate Bill 37’s proponents have underscored since its introduction, Ohio’s current driver’s license suspension penalties set many of our neighbors up to fail because such penalties quickly become insurmountable to people who need to get to work, to their doctor, and to pick their children up from school.
+We live in an Ohio where 82% of us drive to work and only 1.4% rely on public transit.1 The time for the changes contained in Senate Bill 37 is now, and I encourage you to support it.

-You have a unique opportunity in this moment of time, General Assembly, and Committee.
-Over the course of years, Ohio has been slowly untangling the quagmire of driver’s licenses suspensions in a way that gets more of us right with the law and on the road to health, education, family, and work.
+Over the course of years, Ohio has been slowly unraveling the quagmire of driver’s licenses suspensions in a way that gets more of us right with the law and on the road to health, education, family, and work, but the work is not yet done.
+This is what brings together the broad and ideologically diverse coalition of supporters you are hearing from today.
 Senate Bill 37 is the right vehicle for these important changes, and I encourage you to keep driving.
-The ACLU of Ohio stands ready to be of assistance in improving this legislation, and I am happy to answer any questions that you have.
+The ACLU of Ohio stands ready to be of assistance with this critical piece of legislation.
+Please feel free to contact me with any questions that you may have.